All right, our two Sean Hannity show this Friday, 800-941 Sean.

 That was the entire question.

-Now, if you remember in twenty eighteen, I'm I remember distinctly how close it was down in Florida, polls showing that both Rick Scott and Ron DeSantis could lose.
+Now, if you remember in 2018, I remember distinctly how close it was down in Florida, polls showing that both Rick Scott and Ron DeSantis could lose.

-And I remember discussions that I had with Trump that he needs to get his, you know what, down there and start campaigning hard for those guys that were we're gonna lose Florida.
+And I remember discussions that I had with Trump that he needs to get his, you know what, down there and start campaigning hard for those guys that we're going to lose Florida, meaning lose the governorship and lose the Senate seat.

 So from his perspective, whether you agree with it or not agree with it, now he played a major role in Ron winning that first race.

-And he's like, Oh, so my that this is how you pay me back by running against me.
+And he's like, oh, so this is how you pay me back by running against me.

 Again, I'm only giving his perspective.